c0p4c4b4n4/grpc-grpc-java/example1/readme.md

 The first important improvement is *multiplexing*, which allows multiple concurrent requests and responses to be sent over a single TCP connection.
 This solves the HTTP *head-of-line blocking* problem, where a slow response to one request delays subsequent requests on the same connection.
 Multiplexing reduces latency and enables the use of fewer TCP connections.
 In HTTP/2, requests and responses are divided into frames (small data fragments) that can be transmitted interleaved and independently of each other within a stream.
 This mechanism supports simultaneous bidirectional streaming between the client and server.

-The second important improvement in HTTP/2 is the transition from text-based request/response headers and bodies to *binary format*.
+The second important improvement in HTTP/2 is the transition from text-based request/response headers and bodies to a *binary format*.
 The binary framing layer encodes all communication between the client and server (headers, data, settings, control, etc.) into a structured binary format.
 Headers are additionally compressed using the HPACK algorithm, which leverages static and dynamic tables along with Huffman encoding to reduce redundancy.
-This is particularly beneficial when multiple consecutive requests and responses share the same headers (a common scenario in inter-service communication) significantly reducing the number of bytes transmitted and improving overall network efficiency.
+This is particularly beneficial when multiple consecutive requests and responses share the same headers (a common scenario in inter-service communication), significantly reducing the number of bytes transmitted and improving overall network efficiency.

 #### gRPC in practice